commerceblock/asset-mapping/initialisation.md

 * The `amap` library is installed and/or available in the path of the directory where the scripts are run
 * The Ocean client is available via an RPC connection
-* An S3 remote file storage bucket is available and configured with write permissions for each controller (all scripts are configured for the bucket `cb-mapping`)
+* An S3 remote file storage bucket is available and configured with write permissions for each controller (all scripts are configured for the bucket `gtsa-mapping`)

 ### Controller Set-up